Jaffa Gate: Ottoman clock tower

-The British authorities attempted to recreate the historical aspect of the 16th-century city walls and gates and considered the clock tower to be an unaesthetical, disfiguring addition.
-As part of the same general plan, all recent buildings set against the city walls and gates, were demolished as well.
+The British authorities attempted to recreate the historical aspect of the 16th-century city walls and gates and considered the clock tower to be an unaesthetic, disfiguring addition.
+As part of the same general plan, all recent buildings set against the city walls and gates were demolished as well.

 Ottoman sebil

 Outside the 1898 breach in the city wall at Jaffa Gate, on its southern side and near the Bezalel Pavilion, was the so-called "Sultan's Sabil", built in 1900 or shortly before that.
 It, too, was removed in 1921 by the British authorities.

 Bezalel Pavilion

 The Bezalel Pavilion near Jaffa Gate was a tin-plated wooden structure with a jagged roof and tower, built in 1912 as a shop and showroom of the Bezalel School of Arts.
 It was designed specifically for tourists and passersby on their way to and exiting the Old City.
 The pavilion was demolished six years after it was erected.